jenkinsci/venafi-vcert-plugin/README.md

  1. Setup Jenkins:
      1. Go to Jenkins.
-     2. Go to Manage Jenkins ➜ Configure System ➜ Venafi Machine Identity Protection.
+     2. Go to Manage Jenkins ➜ Configure System ➜ Venafi Machine Identity Management.
      3. Configure the TPP or Venafi as a Service connection parameters.
  2. (Only when using a TPP; not applicable to Venafi as a Service:) Setup an API Application Integration.
      1. Go to your TPP's Aperture web interface.